Pray As Jesus Taught Us

 When you pray, you are not to be like the hypocrites; for they love to stand and pray in the synagogues and on the street corners so that they may be seen by men.
 Truly I say to you, they have their reward in full.
 Matthew 6:5

 “Why should I go to church?
 It’s full of hypocrites!”
 You’ve probably heard people say something like this.
 Do you cringe because there’s some truth in the statement?

-Matthew 6:9 Pray “Our Father, Hallowed be Your name.”
+Matthew 6:9.
+Pray “Our Father, hallowed be your name.”
 Even if praying alone, remember that you are part of the family of God.
-He wants us to relate to Him as His children.
-At the same time, we must remember that He is our holy, heavenly Father.
+He wants us to relate to him as his children.
+At the same time, remember that he is our holy, heavenly Father.

-Matthew 6:12 Pray for forgiveness.
+Matthew 6:12.
+Pray for forgiveness.
 Name specific sins.
-Pray also that you God will enable you to freely forgive others when they sin against you.
+Pray also that God will enable you to freely forgive others when they sin against you.

-Matthew 6:13 Pray to be protected from the Evil One and temptation.
-When Adam and Eve sinned, they put the earth under the curse of sin.
-Jesus’ death on the cross enables us to receive deliverance from the power of sin.
+Matthew 6:13.
+Pray to be protected from the Evil One and temptation.
+When Adam and Eve sinned, they put all their descendants and the whole earth under the curse of sin.
+Jesus’s death on the cross enables us to receive deliverance from the power of sin.
 This is both a one-time deliverance from the eternal penalty of sin as well as a continual deliverance from the sins we daily commit.